rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ### Filtering

 There are two basic types of filtering included in the SDK to add to your pipeline.
 Theses provided Filter functions return a type of events.Model.
 If filtering results in no remaining data, the pipeline execution for that pass is terminated.
 If no values are provided for filtering, then data flows through unfiltered.

 - `NewFilter([]string filterValues)` - This function returns a `Filter` instance initialized with the passed in filter values.
 This `Filter` instance is used to access the following filter functions that will operate using the specified filter values.
     - `FilterByDeviceName` - This function will filter the event data down to the specified device names and return the filtered data to the pipeline.
     - `FilterByValueDescriptor` - This function will filter the event data down to the specified device value descriptor and return the filtered data to the pipeline.

 #### JSON Logic
 - `NewJSONLogic(rule string)` - This function returns a `JSONLogic` instance initialized with the passed in JSON rule.
 The rule passed in should be a JSON string conforming to the specification here: http://jsonlogic.com/operations.html.
     - `Evaluate` - This is the function that will be used in the pipeline to apply the JSON rule to data coming in on the pipeline.
 If the condition of your rule is met, then the pipeline will continue and the data will continue to flow to the next function in the pipeline.
 If the condition of your rule is NOT met, then pipeline execution stops.

+!!! note
-  > NOTE: Only simple logic/filtering operators are supported.
+    Only simple logic/filtering operators are supported.
 Manipulation of data via JSONLogic rules are not yet supported.
 For more advanced scenarios checkout [EMQ X Kuiper](https://github.com/emqx/kuiper).

 ### Encryption
 There is one encryption transform included in the SDK that can be added to your pipeline.

 - `NewEncryption(key string, initializationVector string)` - This function returns a `Encryption` instance initialized with the passed in key and initialization vector.
 This `Encryption` instance is used to access the following encryption function that will use the specified key and initialization vector.
     - `EncryptWithAES` - This function receives a either a `string`, `[]byte`, or `json.Marshaller` type and encrypts it using AES encryption and returns a `[]byte` to the pipeline.

 ### Batch
 Included in the SDK is an in-memory batch function that will hold on to your data before continuing the pipeline.
 There are three functions provided for batching each with their own strategy.

 - `NewBatchByTime(timeInterval string)` - This function returns a `BatchConfig` instance with time being the strategy that is used for determining when to release the batched data and continue the pipeline. `timeInterval` is the duration to wait (i.e. `10s`).
 The time begins after the first piece of data is received.
 If no data has been received no data will be sent forward.
 - `NewBatchByCount(batchThreshold int)` - This function returns a `BatchConfig` instance with count being the strategy that is used for determining when to release the batched data and continue the pipeline. `batchThreshold` is how many events to hold on to (i.e. `25`).
 The count begins after the first piece of data is received and once the threshold is met, the batched data will continue forward and the counter will be reset.
 - `NewBatchByTimeAndCount(timeInterval string, batchThreshold int)` - This function returns a `BatchConfig` instance with a combination of both time and count being the strategy that is used for determining when to release the batched data and continue the pipeline.
 Whichever occurs first will trigger the data to continue and be reset.